Skip to main content

 Better coverage of vaccinations for people on Medicaid benefit over 80.8 million Americans.
 The Inflation Reduction Act also requires state Medicaid and CHIP programs to cover vaccines recommended by the CDC’s Advisory Committee on Immunization Practices without out-of-pocket costs.
 This will allow an estimated 80,855,947 Americans to gain or maintain access to no-cost shingles vaccines.
 More accessible vaccinations will particularly help low-income families who rely on Medicaid, many of whom are people of color and people with disabilities.

 The Biden-Harris Administration continues to protect Americans with pre-existing conditions.
-President Biden announced executive actions to protect Americans with pre-existing conditions from junk insurance plans and surprise medical billing.
-Republicans in Congress are continuing to pick profits over people by passing legislation to change the rules in favor of Association Health Plans (AHPs) that undermine the ACA.
+President Biden took executive actions to protect Americans with pre-existing conditions from junk insurance plans and surprise medical billing.
+Republicans in Congress are continuing to put profits over people by passing legislation to change the rules in favor of Association Health Plans (AHPs) that undermine the ACA.
 AHPs are not required to have the same protections that ACA plans have.
 Savings in AHPs come at the expense of people with pre-existing conditions and higher health care costs.

 State-By-State Inflation Reduction Act Fact Sheets